Who decides what the prices are going to be?

 - re-using water.

-Trade waste services provided to Category 3 and Category 4 trade waste customers are regulated although the price for those services is not regulated ie the price is negotiated between the trade waste customer and the water and sewerage provider.
+Trade waste services provided to Category 3 and Category 4 trade waste customers, such as major industries, are regulated although the prices for those services are not regulated.
+These prices are negotiated between the trade waste customer and TasWater.

 How are prices set?

 In general, prices for regulated water and sewerage services in Tasmania are determined on the basis of a 'building block' approach.
-Under a building block approach the various costs that make up the total cost of providing water and sewerage services to customers are added together to arrive at annual revenue limits.
-Prices are then set such that the revenue does not exceed these limits.
+Under the building block approach, the costs of all the activities needed to provide water and sewerage services to customers, including investment-related costs, are added together to determine TasWater’s annual revenue limits.
+Prices are then set such that the expected revenue does not exceed these limits.

-The revenue limits reflect only those costs the Tasmanian Economic Regulator, a body independent from the Government, considers an efficient water and sewerage provider would incur in providing water and sewerage services to its regulated customers ie costs that the Tasmanian Economic Regulator considers an efficient operator would not incur are excluded from the revenue limit calculations.
+The revenue limits reflect those costs the Economic Regulator considers an efficient water and sewerage provider would incur in providing water and sewerage services to its customers.
+Costs that the Economic Regulator considers an efficient operator would not incur (even if they are actually incurred) are excluded.

-The revenue limits are determined by the Tasmanian Economic Regulator following the conduct of a price determination investigation.
+The revenue limits are usually determined by the Economic Regulator following a price determination investigation.

 What is a price determination investigation?